Mo. ° / °

 • 5 credit hours

-The framework for clinical reasoning will be used to discuss the management of patients with orthopedic conditions of the following boy regions: hip, knee, foot and ankle, elbow, wrist, and hand.
+The framework for clinical reasoning will be used to discuss the management of patients with orthopedic conditions of the following body regions: hip, knee, foot and ankle, elbow, wrist, and hand.
 Current evidence supporting the management of patients with these conditions will be presented.
 Topics for each body region will include examination, evaluation, diagnosis, prognosis, interventions, and outcomes.
 This course will also review the foundational knowledge and application of musculoskeletal imaging to orthopedic physical therapy.
 This course will also include a clinical education unit.

 Tuition